Indian cinemas reboot after months of blackout from virus

 Authorities in Mumbai, the home of Bollywood, put off reopening cinemas for the time being.
 The southern Maharashtra, of which Mumbai is the capital, is the worst-hit state with nearly 37% of the country’s COVID-19 fatalities.

+Films like “Tanhaji,” a historical epic about a Hindu warrior who rises against the Mughals, “Thappad,” a social drama on domestic violence, and “Shubh Mangal Zyada Saavdhan,” a rom-com featuring a gay couple, were played across multiple screens.
+“PM Narendra Modi,” an unabashed hagiography of the Indian prime minister that was released last year, also ran on some screens.

-The reopening of cinemas elsewhere, however, comes as trends suggest a decline in new infections.
+The reopening of cinemas comes as trends suggest a decline in new infections.

 India saw a surge in July and added more than 2 million in August and another 3 million in September.
 But it is seeing a slower pace of coronavirus spread since mid-September, when the daily infections touched a record of 97,894.
 It is averaging a little more than 70,000 cases daily so far this month.